 You also need to ensure there's no chance of back-feed/inrush current coming through the rail.

-If you are unsure, it's safest to power from the USB.
+If you are unsure, it's safest to power from USB or the 5V DC jack.

 From my own experience and from working with other makers that use both toaster ovens and my Reflow Master, there are 2 key requirements for a toaster oven to be usable as a reflow oven: It needs to be small and powerful - so ideally you want an oven that is 18 Litres or lower in capacity, with 1300W or higher in power.